wp-plugins/birchschedule/readme.txt

-=== BirchPress Scheduler - Appointment Booking Calendar ===
+=== BirchPress Scheduler - Appointment Booking & Online Scheduling ===
 Contributors: birchpress
-Tags: appointment, appointment booking, appointment booking calendar, appointment calendar, appointment scheduling calendar, appointments, booking, Booking calendar, scheduling, booking form, reservation, scheduler
+Tags: appointment, appointment booking, appointment booking calendar, appointment calendar, appointment scheduling, book appointment, booking calendar, scheduling, booking form, reservation, online scheduling
 Requires at least: 3.4
 Tested up to: 3.5.1
 Stable tag: 1.5.5

-BirchPress Scheduler is an appointment booking calendar that allows service businesses to take online bookings.
+BirchPress Scheduler is an appointment booking and online scheduling plugin that allows service businesses to take online bookings.

 == Description ==

-BirchPress Scheduler is an appointment booking calendar that allows service businesses such as spas, yoga studios, contractors and photographers to take online bookings.
+BirchPress Scheduler is an appointment booking and online scheduling plugin that allows service businesses such as spas, yoga studios, contractors and photographers to take online appointment bookings.
 Merchants can embed a booking form in a page or post on the website, and customers can see service availability and book an appointment online directly.
 It is an effective tool to manage appointments and staffing schedules.

-= Feature: =
+= Features: =
-* Customer booking for specific time in a day
+* Customer booking appointments for specific time in a day
 * Optimize the booking form for responsive themes
 * Support multiple locations
 * Support multiple staff and services
-* Config service length, padding time and price
+* Configure service length, padding time and price
 * Assign your employees to different services
-* Powerful Admin Panel for booking management
+* Powerful Admin Panel for booking / appointment management
-* Easily embed booking form into a webpage with shortcode
+* Easily embed booking form / calendar into a webpage with shortcode
-* Show appointments in the daily, weekly or monthly view
+* Show appointments / schedules in the daily, weekly or monthly view
+* Easily add, edit or delete appointment in WP Admin
 * Client Management
 * Multiple-currency support
-* Config date and time format
+* Configure date and time format
 * Set the first day of the week
+* Track appointment payment history
 * Supported languages: English, Dutch(by Edwin ten Brink), German (by Edwin ten Brink), Spanish (by Juan Viñas), Hungary(Ferenc Sarosi), French(Jennifer ANSELME)

 = Desired Businesses =